 Deer and wild boar

-These even-toed ungulates are large plant eating mammals that walk on two-hoofed toes.
+These large plant eating mammals walk on two-hoofed toes.

-18 species make up a third of the total number of wild mammals in Britain.
-'Chiroptera' are our the only truly flying mammals.
+18 species make up a third of all wild mammals in Britain.
+Bats are our the only truly flying mammals.

-Mammals with distinctive front teeth, of which there are 15 species in Britain, eight being native.
+Mammals with special gnawing front teeth, of which there are 15 species in Britain.